ShamblrTeam/Index/README.md

 Run with Python 2.7

-To get tags, run:  COPY tag TO '/Users/cs585/tags.csv' DELIMITER ',' CSV HEADER;
+To get tags, run:  `COPY tag TO '/Users/cs585/tags.csv' DELIMITER ',' CSV HEADER;` in database.

-`python tag_index.py` will load and start the tag index on port 7777 `python title_index.py` will load and start the tag index on port 7778
+`python tag_index.py` will load and start the tag index on port 7777

+`python title_index.py` will load and start the tag index on port 7778

 `python tag_index.py --test` loads the data, but then allows you to play around with testing it via input.
 Press enter on an empty input to start the sockets. (same for `title_index`)